mistermicheels/markdown-notes-tree/README.md

 You can customize this using the `--ignore` and `--includeAllDirectoriesByDefault` command line arguments (see below).

+## Note titles from YAML front matter

+Normally, the tool expects to find the note's title as a level 1 Markdown heading on the first line of the file.

+However, if the note starts with YAML front matter that has a `tree_title` attribute, the value of `tree_title` will be used as the note's title in the tree.

 ## Subdirectory descriptions

 The generated `README.md` files for subdirectories provide some space to add a description for the directory.
 If a description is provided, it will be preserved and it will also be included in generated trees containing the directory.